 Whether it’s bugs, baking, or building forts, homeschooling lets you build learning around what your child loves most, keeping them curious and engaged.

 Preschool homeschooling can be a beautiful way to connect with your child, follow their interests, and create a learning flow that works for your family.
-But it’s not a one-size-fits-all solution, and that’s okay.
+However, even with the best preschool curriculum for your child, being the teacher as well as the parent might not be a good fit for your family.
+That’s why DIY curricula aren’t a one-size-fits-all solution, and that’s okay.

 Here are a few questions to help you figure out if it might be a good fit: